Dakota County, Minnesota

 Dakota County is the third-most populous county in the U.S. state of Minnesota, located in the east central portion of the state.
 As of the 2020 census, the population was 439,882.
-The population of Dakota County was estimated to be 442,038 in 2021.
+The population of Dakota County was estimated to be 453,156 in 2024.
 The county seat is Hastings.
 Dakota County is named for the Dakota Sioux tribal bands who inhabited the area.
 The name is recorded as "Dahkotah" in the United States Census records until 1851.
-Dakota County is included in the Minneapolis–St. Paul–Bloomington, MN–WI Metropolitan Statistical Area, the sixteenth largest metropolitan area in the United States with about 3.64 million residents.
-The largest city in Dakota County is the city of Lakeville, the eleventh-largest city in Minnesota and sixth-largest Twin Cities suburb.
+Dakota County is included in the Minneapolis–St. Paul–Bloomington, MN–WI Metropolitan Statistical Area, the sixteenth largest metropolitan area in the United States with about 3.71 million residents.
+The largest city in Dakota County is the city of Lakeville, the ninth-largest city in Minnesota and fifth-largest Twin Cities suburb.
 The county is bordered by the Minnesota and Mississippi Rivers on the north, and the state of Wisconsin on the east.

 History

-The county was the site of historical events at Mendota that defined the state's future, including providing materials for the construction of Fort Snelling across the river and the signing of the Treaty of Traverse des Sioux which ceded land from the native Dakota nation for the Minnesota Territory.
+The county was the site of historical events at Mendota that defined the state's future, including providing materials for the construction of Fort Snelling across the river and the signing of the Treaty of Mendota which ceded land from the native Dakota nation for the Minnesota Territory.
 The county's history was initially tied to the confluence of the Mississippi and Minnesota Rivers, both strategically important for United States expansion and as the convergence of the Dakota and Ojibwe nations who regarded the site as sacred.
 Influence shifted westward during the post-World War II settlement boom when Interstate 35 connected the western half of the county to Minneapolis and Saint Paul and bedroom communities grew.
-Most work outside the county but like many metro counties, Dakota continues to absorb industry and jobs from the core cities.
+Most work outside the county but like many metro counties, Dakota County continues to absorb industry and jobs from the core cities.

 In the 1600s, Mdewakanton Dakota fled their ancestral home of Mille Lacs Lake in northern Minnesota in response to westward expansion of the Ojibwe nation.
 According to Dakota tradition, their ancestors pushed out the Iowa who were found settled at the mouth of the Minnesota River.
 In 1680, the Mdewakanton Dakota were contacted by French explorer Daniel Greysolon, Sieur du Lhut, and the Mendota (mdo-TE) band of the Mdewakanton south of the Minnesota River were contacted by Joseph Nicollet in the 18th century.
 While Taoyateduta (a.k.a.
 Little Crow) led the Mendota in northern Dakota County, upstream to the southwest, Chief Black Dog established his village of 600 people around 1750 at the isthmus between Black Dog Lake (which is named after him) and the Minnesota River, near the present site of the Black Dog Power Plant.